School Sports Premium

 Impact of the School Sports Premium

-The impact of the sports premium is clear for all stakeholders to see: the school has teams in the Borough football and netball teams and over 90% of children have taken part in sports activities and tournaments over the past year, with more events planned.
+The impact of the sports premium is clear for all stakeholders to see: the school has had teams in the Borough football and netball leagues and over 90% of children have taken part in sports activities and tournaments over the past year, with more events planned.
+Next year, we aim to take part in even more matches with local schools and for every pupil to take part in at least one event during school time or after school.
 Pupils are able to take part in quality sporting activities both in and out of school time.
 Children are enthusiastic about sport and all pupils have the opportunity to take part in events.
 Disadvantaged pupils have equal opportunities in sports and are never excluded because of financial restraints.
+The school is now very close to achieving the silver School Games award.

 The school is committed to ensuring that those pupils who have not yet taken up the opportunities are encouraged to do so, through discussions with parents and class teachers.